 - access My World Abroad, a resource for developing global career knowledge and professional skills

-- If you need assistance with your resume prior to uploading one to Titan Jobs, view samples under the Resume Resources Web page or contact us to make an appointment with an advisor.
+- If you need assistance with your resume prior to uploading one to Handshake, view samples under the Resume Resources Web page or contact us to make an appointment with an advisor.

 Conducting a Job Search

 Conducting a job search can be quite the process however if you use your resources and tools you may find the career of your dreams.

 Resumes are an essential part of the job search and most applications require that you have this document for submission.
 Visit the Career Services Resume Resources page to see samples and learn more about perfecting your document.

 Handshake is a great place to start looking for job opportunities in the field you want to work.
 Employers seeking UW Oshkosh students to fill their vacancies post to Handshake regularly.

 Relocation Tools whether you want to stay local or venture out-of-state relocation tools can help you identify important aspects to think about in your search – salary comparisons, climate, school districts, crime rates and more.

 It is important to understand and compare all aspects of your job offer.
 Listed below are successful strategies to help you when you are going through this process.
 It is also key to understand all the different components included in typical job offers, so you can make sure to note which ones are important to you and can ask about them when the times comes.